Create an Airwallex account today

 Do I need a business savings account?

 It is not a legal requirement for businesses to have a specific business savings account.
-Many businesses will just use a core business account – that does not have specifically designed savings or returns capabilities – to manage their day-to-day finances.
+Many businesses will just use a core business transaction account – that does not have specifically designed savings or returns capabilities – to manage their day-to-day cash flow.

 However, accounts that offer return-earning capabilities can be a practical way to make idle funds work harder.
-Options like the Airwallex Yield account are designed to support growth and efficiency by helping businesses generate daily returns on surplus capital, without locking funds away.
+Options like Airwallex Yield are designed to support growth and efficiency by helping businesses generate daily returns on surplus capital, which you can then withdraw instantly.

 For example, if your business is registered as a company, partnership or trust in Australia, you are required to open a business account or business bank account for tax purposes.
-This does not have to be a specific savings product, instead it might just be a standard business account, which you can compare here.
+This does not have to be a specific savings product, instead it might just be a business bank account.

-What should I look for in a business savings account?
+Features to look for in the best business savings accounts

-Lockup and penalty periods: If having your money locked suits your business, then a term deposit may be right for you.
-If you need more immediate access to capital to support your needs, then it’s worth identifying accounts which don’t penalise you for withdrawing your money when you need it.
+• Lockup and penalty periods.
+If you need flexible access to capital to support your needs, then it’s worth identifying accounts which don’t penalise you for withdrawing your money when you need it.
 It’s also worth reviewing the time that it will take to process your withdrawal.

-Additional features: Consider any additional features that may be beneficial to your business, such as business cards, expense management for your team, or FX and transfers.
+• Additional tools and features.
+Consider any additional features that may be beneficial to your business, such as corporate cards, expense management and support for your team, and access to additional financial products through the same platform such as FX and transfers.

 You can start growing your funds in just a few clicks

-How much money should a business have in savings?
+How much money should a small business have in savings?

 There’s no ‘ideal’ amount of money for a business to have in a savings account.
 Every business’ savings account will look different, and there are several factors that dictate how much money should be in savings at any given time.